nsaje/dotfiles/server/etl/README.md

 ### Other notes ###

-Currently first 3 materialized views are there to support legacy tables: `ContentAdStats`, `Publishers`, `TouchpointConversions`.
-These 3 work similarily. `MVMaster` is basically extended `ContentAdStats`, same logics but lots of it is happening in database.
+Currently first 3 materialized views are there to support legacy tables: `ContentAdStats`, `Publishers`, `TouchpointConversions`. `MVMaster` is basically extended `ContentAdStats`, same logics but lots of it is happening in database as it is broader and more resource intensive.

 ## Code structure ##